1101947/.dotfiles/README.md

-# Just my dotfiles and scripts
+# Just my dotfiles, conspects and scripts

 I was interested in conception of placing personal settings on github known from https://github.com/erikdubois.
 I took his scripts as a base.
 I'm trying to switch to linux for 10 years and this time I'm going to start seriously.
 Feel free to use if you find here something helpful.